LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

-A LegoNN model is not restricted to contain only two modules; an encoder and a decoder.
+A LegoNN model is not restricted to containing only two modules; an encoder and a decoder.
 There may be a sequence of encoder modules, each designed to perform a certain function through their respective pre-defined output vocabulary.
-The ASR system is one example whose encoder can be divided into two modules, a phoneme recognizer and a pronunciation model, followed by the auto-regressive language generating module.
-In this case, the CTC loss is applied more than once.
-During learning, LegoNN models optimizes a joint loss over each module:
+The ASR system is one example whose encoder can be divided into two modules, a phoneme recognizer, and a pronunciation model, followed by the auto-regressive language generating module.
+In this case, the CTC loss is applied more than once, and training of LegoNN models can be extended from Eq. (\ref{eq_single_lego_module}) to a joint loss over each module,

-Where $M$ is the total number of modules in the LegoNN system, $\mathbb{P}^{\mathcal{Y}^{i}}$ is the prediction at module $i$, $L$ is the target sequence, and $\mathcal{Y}^{i}$ is the pre-defined vocabulary for $L$ at the interface of module $i$.
-All modules in the LegoNN systems have a CTC loss at their output except the final auto-regressive decoder module with a token-level CE loss.
+where $M$ is the total number of modules in the LegoNN system, $\mathcal{V}^{i}$ is the pre-defined vocabulary at the interface of module $i$. $\mathbb{P}^{\mathcal{V}^{(i)}}$ is the predicted distribution over vocabulary $\mathcal{V}^{i}$ at module $i$ and $L^{\mathcal{V}^{(i)}}$ is the target sequence tokenized using vocabulary $\mathcal{V}^{(i)}$.
+All modules in the LegoNN system have a CTC loss at their output, except the final auto-regressive decoder module with a token-level CE loss.

 Furthermore, applying a supervised loss at the output of each module brings two extra benefits: (a) It extends our ability to evaluate and diagnose the performance on multiple points across the model.
 This can guide modeling decisions, e.g. adding more modeling capacity to one module over the other. and (b) An encoder module may be trained in conjunction with its decoder or independently by itself.
-For an ASR task, this may be useful when getting access to more audio training data or adapting the system to new acoustic condition where re-training the decoder would be wasteful.
+For an ASR task, this may be useful when getting access to more audio training data or adapting the system to new acoustic conditions where retraining the decoder would be wasteful or even hurtful towards generalization.
+We present these properties through experiments in \Sref{appendix_inferface} and \Sref{sec:lowresource_legoNN}.